DanielBradford/rubic/README.md

 - To provide an efficient recipe management web application
 - To CREATE, READ, UPDATE and DELETE User Information
 - To CREATE, READ, UPDATE and DELETE Recipe Information
-- To CREATE, READ, UPDATE and DELETE Recipe Type Data
+- To CREATE, READ and DELETE Recipe Type Data
-- To CREATE, READ, UPDATE and DELETE Product Information
+- To CREATE, READ and DELETE Product Information
-- To CREATE, READ, UPDATE and DELETE Tool Information
+- To CREATE, READ and DELETE Tool Information
 - To PROMOTE recipe related Amazon products such as appliances and tools, to MONETIZE the application
 - To direct online traffic and encourage shopping of said products through the incentive of discounts
 - To generate a large user base to monetise the site through advertising by providing a free, useful and easy to use application